 Note: The interface in each article per model differs depending on the type of hardware version per device.

-Log into your modem as per the manufacturer’s instructions, look for "Automatic Setup", "Setup Wizard" or "Internet Options" and enter the below information based on your NBN connection type.
-Wait 10-15 minutes for the modem to go online.
+To configure your modem, log in following the manufacturer's instructions.
+Look for options like 'Automatic Setup,' 'Setup Wizard,' or 'Internet Options,' then enter the necessary information based on your NBN connection type.
+Allow 10–15 minutes for the modem to go online.

 WAN connection type setting - VDSL2